The Role of Texture in Creating Cozy Interiors

 Case Studies: Cozy Interiors through Texture

 Analyzing well-designed interiors can inspire incorporating texture into your own home.
-Look at examples of cozy spaces and note how different textures are used to create a warm and inviting atmosphere.
+Look at examples of cosy spaces and note how different textures are used to create a warm and inviting atmosphere.

 Examples of Well-Designed Cozy Interiors